 Is being in an area that’s growing quickly a good thing or a bad thing?

 Depends on who you ask.
-Some want bigger, more exciting cities like Urban Honolulu and East Honolulu, while others want peace and quiet like in Whitmore Village and Laie, thank you very much.
+Some want bigger, more exciting cities like Urban Honolulu and East Honolulu, while others want peace and quiet like in Kahaluu and Hawaiian Beaches, thank you very much.

 But today we’re going to put opinions aside and just look at the cold hard facts — over the past five years, which cities in Hawaii have the grown the fastest.

-If you happen to be a resident of one of these communities, you’re probably not too surprised to find it on our list.
+If you happen to be a resident of Ocean Pointe, you’re probably not too surprised to find it on our list.